All Products

 1. Log on to the Server Migration Connector.

-In this example, SSH remote connection is used.
+In this example, an SSH remote connection is established.
 Perform the following steps:

 On a terminal from which the Server Migration Connector is accessible over a network, run the following command to connect to the Server Migration Connector.
 The default username is root, and the default password is left empty.